uberskigeek/appsody-stack-tools/README.md

 https://github.com/uberskigeek/appsody-projects - This is a project that was initialized with the default template

-The test_stack.sh script allows you to run against a project that can come from two different scenarios.
+The test-project.sh script allows you to run against a project that can come from two different scenarios.
 First it can initialize a project with an appsody stack then do an appsody run checking the health URL for a status of up and an application URL that provides a response code of 200 when successful.
 This will then be followed